phluid61/internet-drafts/http2-encoded-data/draft.md

 # Additions to HTTP/2 {#additions}

-This document introduces two new HTTP/2 frame types ({{I-D.ietf-httpbis-http2}}, Section 11.2) and a new HTTP/2 error code ({{I-D.ietf-httpbis-http2}}, Section 7), and adds a flag to the `DATA` frame type ({{I-D.ietf-httpbis-http2}}, Section 6.1), to allow encoding, particularly compression, of data.
+This document introduces two new HTTP/2 frame types ({{I-D.ietf-httpbis-http2}}, Section 11.2) and a new HTTP/2 error code ({{I-D.ietf-httpbis-http2}}, Section 7), to allow the application of encoding, particularly compression, to data.

 Note that while encoding some or all data in a stream might affect the total length of the corresponding HTTP message body, the `content-length` header, if present, should continue to reflect the total length of the _unencoded_ data.
 This is particularly relevant when detecting malformed messages ({{I-D.ietf-httpbis-http2}}, Section 8.1.2.5).

-It also introduces the concept of "segments" (see {{segments}}).
-Note that segments are an experimental feature and may be removed in a future version of this draft.

 ## ACCEPT\_ENCODED\_DATA  {#accept-encoded-data}